Vigil of the Princes

 The Vigil of the Princes refers to occasions when members of the British royal family have "stood guard" during the lying in state of one of their relatives during or as part of a British state or ceremonial funeral.
 This occurred for King George V in 1936, Queen Elizabeth The Queen Mother in 2002, and for Queen Elizabeth II in 2022.
-During the first two of these occasions, only male members of the British royal family joined the vigil.
-In 2022 however, Anne, Princess Royal, took part alongside her three brothers in vigils for their mother, Queen Elizabeth II.
+Prior to 2022, only male members of the British royal family joined the vigil.
+In 2022 however, female members of the royal family took part in the vigil.
+Anne, Princess Royal, took part alongside her three brothers in both vigils for their mother, Queen Elizabeth II, while all four of the Queen's granddaughters took part in a separate grandchildren's vigil.

+List

 King George V

-King Edward VIII, the Duke of York, the Duke of Gloucester, and the Duke of Kent, took guard at the lying-in-state of their father George V on 27 January 1936.
+King Edward VIII; Albert, Duke of York; Henry, Duke of Gloucester; and George, Duke of Kent, took guard at the lying-in-state of their father George V on 27 January 1936.
 (A fifth son, Prince John, had predeceased his father in 1919.)
 The vigil took place after Westminster Hall was closed to the public for the evening.

 No photographic record of this event is known and public viewing of the vigil was prohibited, though an oil painting made of it later by Frank Beresford was the official painting of the King's lying-in-state; it was exhibited for the first time at the Royal Academy exhibition of 1936 at Burlington House.
 The painting, named The Princes' Vigil: 12.15 am, January 28, 1936, was subsequently purchased by George V's widow Queen Mary to give to their son Edward VIII on his birthday.
-In the painting, the King is depicted wearing the uniform of the Grenadier Guards, of whom he was the Colonel-in-Chief, the Duke of Gloucester wears the full dress uniform of the 10th Royal Hussars (the regiment in which he served), while the Duke of Kent is in Ceremonial Day Dress uniform of the Royal Navy.
+In the painting, the King is depicted wearing the uniform of the Welsh Guards, of whom he was the Colonel-in-Chief, the Duke of Gloucester wears the full dress uniform of the 10th Royal Hussars (the regiment in which he served), while the Duke of Kent is in Ceremonial Day Dress uniform of the Royal Navy.
 The Duke of York is not seen fully in the painting, although at the end of the catafalque opposite the King is a figure in full Foot Guards uniform; at this point in time, the Duke of York served as Colonel of the Regiment of the Scots Guards.

+17 years later, at the funeral of George V's widow Mary of Teck, her two surviving sons, the Duke of Windsor (formerly King Edward VIII) and the Duke of Gloucester, also took turn in standing vigil at their mother's coffin.